-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact IX.
-HYD ROLOGY AND WATER QUALITY.
-Would the project: · · a) Violate any water quality standards or waste discharge requirements? \boxtimes b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? \boxtimes d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site? \boxtimes e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? \boxtimes f) Otherwise substantially degrade water quality? \boxtimes g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? \boxtimes h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows? \boxtimes i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? \boxtimes j) Inundation by seiche, tsunami, or mudflow? \boxtimes
+IX.
+HY DROLOGY AND WATER QUALITY.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements? $\boxtimes$ b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? $\boxtimes$ c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? $\square$ d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site? $\boxtimes$ e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? $\square$ f) Otherwise substantially degrade water quality? $\boxtimes$ g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? $\boxtimes$ h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows? $\boxtimes$ i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? $\boxtimes$ j) Inundation by seiche, tsunami, or mudflow? $\boxtimes$

 On January 14, 2014 Governor Jerry Brown declared a drought emergency in the state of California.
 That declaration was followed up on April 1, 2015 when the Governor directed the State Water Resources Control Board to implement mandatory water reductions in cities and towns across California to reduce water usage by 25 percent.
 These water restrictions do not apply to agricultural users.
 At this time the County of Napa has not adopted or implemented any additional mandatory water use restrictions.
 The County requires all Use Permit applicants to complete necessary water analyses in order to document that sufficient water supplies are available for the proposed project.
 On June 28, 2011 the Board of Supervisors approved creation of a Groundwater Resources Advisory Committee (GRAC).
 The GRAC's purpose was to assist County staff and technical consultants with recommendations regarding groundwater, including data collection, monitoring, and well pump test protocols, management objectives, and community support.
-The County completed a county-wide assessment of groundwater resources (Napa County Groundwater Monitoring Plan 2013 (Jan.
+The County completed a county-wide assessment of groundwater resources (Napa County Groundwater Conditions and Groundwater Monitoring Recommendations Report (Feb.
+2011)) and developed a groundwater monitoring program (Napa County Groundwater Monitoring Plan 2013 (Jan.
 2013)).
 The County also completed a 2013 Updated Hydrogeologic Conceptualization and Characterization of Groundwater Conditions (Jan.
 2013).